LiberTEM/LiberTEM/docs/source/udf.rst

 the dimension of the buffer through `"extra_shape"` parameter.
 If `"extra_shape"` parameter is not specified, the buffer is assumed to have `(1,)` dimension.
 Additionally, users may also specify `"extra_shape"` parameters for `"sig"` or `"nav"` buffers.
-In that case, the dimension specified by "extra_shape" parameter will be added to the dimension of `"sig"` or `"nav"`, with respect to each component.
+In that case, the dimensions specified by "extra_shape" parameter will be added to the dimension of `"sig"` or `"nav"`, with respect to each component.
 As an example, one may specify the buffers as following:

 .. include:: udf/buffer_types.py
    :code:

+One can access a buffer of interest via `self.results.buffername`, from which one can get a view into a numpy array that the buffer is storing.
+This numpy array corresponds to the current intermediate result that LiberTEM is working on and can be intermediate results of processing frames/tiles/partitions.
 Note that buffers are only designed to pass lightweight intermediate results and thus, it is important that the size of the buffer remains small.
-Otherwise, it could lead to significant surge in performance.
+Otherwise, it could lead to significant decline in performance.

 By-frame processing
 -------------------
+Note that `process_frame` method can interpreted in a slightly different manner for different types of buffer with which you are dealing.
+If the type of the buffer is `"sig"`, then `process_frame` can be viewed as iteratively `merging` the previous computations (i.e., the result computed on previously considered set of frames) and a newly added frame.
+If the type of the buffer is `"nav"`, then `process_frame` can be viewed as performing operations on each frame independently.
+Intuitively, when the type of the buffer is `nav`, which means that it uses the navigation dimension, two different frames correspond to two different scan positions so it does not make much sense to view it as `merging`.
+Lastly, if the type of the buffer is `"single"`, then `process_frame` can be interpreted in either way.

 As an easy example, let's have a look at a function that simply sums up each frame to a single value: